Farewill online wills: our terms and conditions

 What’s included

 Our service includes a document preparation service.
 You will be asked a series of questions on the online journey and the answers you give will automatically generate the content of your document.
-It is really important that you provide correct and accurate information to us, for example about the identity of any parties (for example beneficiaries).
+It is really important that you provide correct and accurate information to us, for example about the people or organisations you would like to benefit from your will.
 It is your responsibility to check the document to ensure it is correct and fully reflects your wishes.

 Document review